Paysera expands to Kosovo: why is it important to tackle emerging markets?

 The electronic payment network Paysera is expanding to Kosovo.
 The Central Bank of Kosovo has already granted Paysera Kosova the first Electronic Money Institution (EMI) licence in the country.
 Representatives of the licensed international network claim that transfers to Kosovars will also become cheaper, some by 25 times.Read more

 Paysera is an international electronic money institution licensed by the Bank of Lithuania.
-It offers its clients a spectrum of services from personal and business accounts to a mobile application, a debit card, and payment processing for e-shops.
+It offers its clients a spectrum of services from personal and business accounts to a mobile application, a payment card, and payment processing for e-shops.